Joelle D.J. Wickens, Ph.D.

 The Community Conservation Initiative’s mission is to make conservation guidance, techniques and information freely accessible to all individuals, families, neighborhoods, organizations and other communities.

-Binh-An Nguyen working with Estelle Reddick to create a protective enclosure for a family treasure.
-(Image credit: Evan Krape).
+WUDPAC student, Binh-An Nguyen, working with community member Estelle Reddick to create a protective enclosure for a small family recipe book (Image credit: Evan Krape).